What You'll Learn

 In the last few years mindfulness has emerged as a way of treating children and adolescents with conditions ranging from ADHD to anxiety, autism spectrum disorders, depression and stress.
 And the benefits are proving to be tremendous.

 But how do you explain mindfulness to a five year-old?
-When she’s teaching mindfulness to children, Dr. Amy Saltzman, a holistic physician and mindfulness coach in Menlo Park, California, prefers not to define the word but rather to invite the child to feel the experience first—to find their “still, quiet place.”
+When she’s teaching mindfulness to children, Amy Saltzman, MD, a holistic physician and mindfulness coach in Menlo Park, California, prefers not to define the word but rather to invite the child to feel the experience first—to find their “still, quiet place.”

 ”We begin by paying attention to breath,” she says.
 “The feeling of the expansion of the in-breath, the stillness between the in-breath and the out-breath.
 I invite them to rest in the space between the breaths.
 Then I explain that this still quiet place is always with us—when we’re sad, when we’re angry, excited, happy, frustrated.
 They can feel it in their bodies.
 And it becomes a felt experience of awareness.
 They can learn to observe their thoughts and feelings, and the biggest thing for me is they can begin to choose their behaviors.”